A Protoplanetary Dust Cloud?

 Many of the writings of Daniel Dennett make points similar to the points made here, including his Kinds of Minds (1996), his writings on free will and others.
 However, we disagree regarding his claim of the centrality of "The intentional stance" for reference to mental states and processes, and his denial of the existence of the entities variously referred to as "sense-data" or "qualia", which I have argued arise naturally in sufficiently complex virtual machine architectures (e.g. in Sloman and Chrisley 2003 and the discussion of Virtual Machine Functionalism(VMF) above).

 Terrence Deacon's 2011 book Incomplete Nature: How Mind Emerged from Matter overlaps with the ideas presented here in what seems to me to be a fairly shallow way, insofar as his book does not do justice to what we have learnt about information processing in the last seven decades, including work in Artificial Intelligence, on perception, reasoning, theorem-proving, language understanding, planning, vision, learning, and other topics related to this project.
-Although I have not yet read all of Deacon's book, he also seems to have no understanding of the achievements of designers of new kinds of multi-functional virtual machinery, as described in http://www.cs.bham.ac.uk/research/projects/cogaff/misc/vm-functionalism.html
+He rightly identifies the Second Law of thermodynamics as apparently contradicting the possibility of evolution producing increasingly complex stable forms of life, but does not seem to have encountered, or has not understood, the explanation based on quantum mechanics in Erwin Schrödinger's (1944) book.
+Although I have not yet read all of Deacon's book, like most contemporary philosophers he also seems to have no understanding of the achievements of designers of new kinds of multi-functional virtual machinery, illustrated in

 Added 15 Feb 2015: